The search for flight MH370

-Australia has been overseeing day-to-day search operations from its newly-created Joint Agency Co-ordination Centre (Jacc) based in Perth.
+The day-to-day search operations have been run from Australia's newly-created Joint Agency Co-ordination Centre (Jacc) based in Perth.

 Members of China's Civil Aviation Administration and officials from the France's Office of Investigations and Analysis for the Safety of Civil Aviation have also been involved in the investigation.

-The French are lending expertise from the two-year search for the flight recorders from the Air France Airbus A330 which crashed into the Atlantic Ocean in 2009.
+The French have been lending expertise from the two-year search for the flight recorders from the Air France Airbus A330 which crashed into the Atlantic Ocean in 2009.